SysFate/retivad/README.md

   --regeneraterealtime     Mimic realtime analysis from all fastq files based on the information concerning the date and time of writing (default: False)
   --mincov mincov          Minimum coverage to support a variation (default: 20) -v visugenome, --visugenome visugenome
                            Path to genome used for visualization in realtime.
-This option is relevant for cases in which the visualization is focused on a given region of interes (instead of the whole genome). (default: None)
+This option is relevant for cases in which the visualization is focused on a given region of interest (instead of the whole genome) (default: None)
   ```

 #### Example